 Many people associate neck and back injuries with auto accidents.
 Most people who are in a vehicle collision are going to sustain some degree of neck and back injury.
 In fact, even in car accidents going 15 MPH is enough force to cause injury.
 In particular, whiplash is often seen in auto accident victims, but many find they do not have symptoms until the next day.
 Symptoms for neck and back injuries can include pain in the neck/head/back, inability to move toes and fingers, tingling or numbness, onset of intense headaches, and muscle tightness in neck or shoulders.

 Soft Tissue Damage

 Soft tissue injuries are injuries such as strains, sprains, and contusions.
 Your knees, ankles, shoulders, wrists, elbows, and feet may have been injured in the auto accident.
 Aches and pains in these areas may not be felt in the moments after the accident, but tend to appear in the days afterwards.
-As a Longwood, FL auto accident lawyer from David & Philpot, P.L. explains, by visiting a doctor early, you can get such injuries treated before they can exacerbate further.
+As an auto accident lawyer from David & Philpot, P.L. explains, by visiting a doctor early, you can get such injuries treated before they can exacerbate further.

 Internal Injury or Bleeding